Read All About It

 We are proud of our little school, our children and our links to the local community.
 We are committed to enabling every child to ‘Learn without Limits.’
 Come and visit us!

 At Stratford St Mary Primary School, we take safeguarding very seriously.
 If you have any concerns about a child in school, please contact the school’s Designated Safeguarding Lead who is Mrs Karen Bilner (also PREVENT lead) or the Alternative Designated Officer who is Miss Rachelle Jones.
-The Designated Safeguarding Governor is Matt Carney.
+The Designated Safeguarding Governor is Mrs Allie Manley.

 If you need any further information, would like a paper copy of any of the information on the website or would like to view our school, please do not hesitate to contact me.